- Many people choose Asana or Jira for their project management needs.

 Comparing these project management systems can feel tedious, so we put together this comparison piece.
 We’ll examine these solutions side-by-side, looking at their features, user experience (UX), integrations, and support options.

 If you’ve already narrowed down your search to Asana vs. Jira, read on.
-Otherwise, use our Product Selection Tool to browse other options.
+Otherwise, use our software category page to browse other options.
 You can also click the banner below to receive a free, no-hassle shortlist of PM recommendations from our knowledgeable Technology Advisors.
 Getting started is easy and takes less than five minutes.

 - Top features in Asana and Jira